Eximchain/dappbot-event-listener-lambda/README.md

-# dappbot-service-lambda
+# dappbot-event-listener-lambda
-Lambda function which handles miscellaneous backend services for Dappbot
+Lambda function which listens to events for miscellaneous backend services for Dappbot